Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 Lending an Empathetic EarDecreased Anxiety LevelsEnhanced Concentration

-Sharing of Joyful MomentsIncreased Happiness QuotientImproved Memory Retention
+Sharing of Joyful MomentsIncreased QuotientImproved Memory Retention

 Providing Constructive CriticismBoosted self-esteemBetter Decision Making